 Crowthorne Group’s policy is to avoid discharging formaldehyde after fumigation to remove the risk of re-entrainment or exposure of personnel in plant rooms.
 Chemical neutralisation also allows fumigation of recirculating cabinets and other laboratory equipment.

-Hydrogen peroxide, developed for fumigation of isolators and cleanrooms where equipment can be placed throughout the area, is broken down into oxygen and water to avoid the need to discharge it.
+A commonly used alternative (when fumigating safety cabinets and other laboratory equipment) is Hydrogen Peroxide, developed for fumigation of isolators and cleanrooms where equipment can be placed throughout the area, is broken down into oxygen and water to avoid the need to discharge it.
 It is less mobile than formaldehyde, meaning leaks do not migrate as far, but presenting limitations in fumigation of containment laboratories.
 Its biggest disadvantages are costs and the need for more independent studies into its efficacy.

 It is expected that formaldehyde will be banned within a few years pending that its use can continue with strict controls.